Instructor: David Alex Lamb

 This course has a significant amount of reading.

-We will meet once or twice weekly
+We will meet once in most weeks

 via MS Teams to discuss and expand upon that week's